Blog – Posted on Friday, Nov 29

 When a huge Christmas Eve storm blankets Gracetown in snow, three pairs of teens find themselves drawn together.
 Jubilee, on her way to her grandparents’ Florida home, finds her train stranded mid-journey by the snowstorm.
 When she runs into Stuart, the Gracetown native invites her to spend the evening with his family.
 Meanwhile, Tobin and the Duke — not an aristocrat, but a tomboy whose real name is Angie — find their long-running friendship destabilized by a snow-induced car crash and an awkward encounter at Waffle House.
 Will their old camaraderie evolve into something more?
 Finally, Addie, reeling from a recent breakup, gets a message from her ex, Jeb — delivered by none other than Tobin!

-23. Bear Stays Up for Christmas by Karma Wilson, illustrated by Jane Chapman
+23. Bear Stays Up for Christmas by Karma Wilson and Jane Chapman

 No matter what the holiday, it’s always fun to celebrate with Bear!
 This Christmas, the sleepy furball’s friends are determined to keep him busy with tree-picking, treat-baking, and Christmas caroling — even though he’d rather be snoring.
 But Bear stays up even after all the other animals have hit the hay, taking advantage of his wakefulness to prepare surprise presents to all his slumbering friends.
 But it looks like Bear himself has a surprise in store: who’s gone and filled up his stockings while he was out?